ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 ### C++

 To build robot programs written in C++ you need to install LLVM, CMake, Ninja, and pkg-config.
+If you want to debug programs running on the robot, you also need LLDB (often installed with LLVM).

 ??? info "Windows Install Instructions"
     1. Search for "Powershell" in the start menu and open "Windows Powershell"